 Government agencies and departments, schools, donors, community organisations

 External stakeholders and partners

 UJEB is an Equal Opportunity Employer and values diversity and inclusion in our workplace.
 You must have the right to live and work in Australia to apply for this job.
-To apply please send your resume, together with a cover letter outlining your suitability for the role, to firstname.lastname@example.org
+To apply please send your resume, together with a cover letter outlining your suitability for the role in the form below and if you have any additional questions please feel free to email firstname.lastname@example.org

 We aim to achieve this through our 4 key Values: